obrie/retrokit/README.md

 In order to (a) provide some consistency, (b) provide some stability in the metadata, and (c) make it easier to work with, the same general rules are applied to the custom clonelists generated for Redump DAT files.
-In order to reduce maintenance, the clonelists only contain ROMs that have clones.

 ## Manuals

-The manuals in this project were all hand-sourced from a variety of public websites.
+The manuals used by this project were all hand-sourced from a variety of public websites.
 Only manuals that have been defined in the DAT files used by retrokit are included.
 All manuals are installed in PDF format, but they can be sourced from a variety of formats.
 Details about the process are described below.